 Lemon water

-The use of such foods should consider individual health status.
-People with kidney disease should not apply any herbal remedies without consulting their doctors.
+The personal health status should be considered when using such foods.
+Individuals with kidney disease should not apply any herbal solutions without consulting their doctors.

-To diagnose edema and understand its cause, a physical examination is conducted to check the swelling in body tissues, and medical history is reviewed.
-In some cases, blood tests, ultrasound examinations, or other tests may be needed.
+To diagnose edema and understand its cause, a physical examination is conducted, checking for swelling in body tissues, and the medical history is reviewed.
+In some cases, blood tests, ultrasound examinations, or other tests may also be required.

-The fundamental principle of edema treatment is identifying the underlying cause and implementing the appropriate medical approach for this cause.
-While lifestyle changes are often sufficient for temporary edemas, medical treatment is necessary for edemas due to systemic diseases.
+The fundamental principle of edema treatment is to identify the underlying cause and implement the appropriate medical approach for that cause.
+While lifestyle changes are generally sufficient for temporary edema, medical treatment is essential for edema caused by systemic diseases.

-If there is an underlying heart, kidney, liver, or thyroid condition, medical treatment is planned based on the specialist's direction.
-Medications may be used under doctor supervision if deemed necessary.
-However, uncontrolled use of these medications can lead to serious fluid-electrolyte imbalances and should be monitored by a doctor.
+If there is an underlying heart, kidney, liver, and thyroid disease, medical treatment is planned under the guidance of the relevant specialist.
+Medications may be used under a doctor’s supervision if deemed necessary.
+However, uncontrolled use of these drugs can lead to serious fluid-electrolyte imbalances, so they should be taken under a doctor's supervision.

-For edemas related to medications or lymphatic drainage disorders, supportive methods such as physical therapy and lymphatic massage may be preferred.
-Further assessment is needed for unilateral, firm, or prolonged edemas.
+In edema due to medications or lymphatic drainage disorders, supportive methods such as physical therapy and lymphatic massage may be preferred.
+Advanced evaluation should be conducted for unilateral, hard, or long-lasting edema.

 The duration of edema varies depending on the type of underlying cause.
-Edema due to lack of physical activity, excessive salt consumption, or hormonal changes typically reduces on its own within a few days.
-However, edemas due to heart, kidney, or liver origin may take longer to resolve and might require medical intervention.
+Edema due to lack of physical activity, excessive salt consumption, or hormonal changes may usually decrease on its own within a few days.
+However, edema originating from the heart, kidneys, or liver may take longer to resolve and may require medical intervention.

-No, not every swelling is related to edema.
-Trauma, infections, soft tissue disorders, or localized inflammations can also cause swelling; therefore, an assessment should be made considering the type, duration, and accompanying other symptoms of the swelling.
+No, not every swelling is associated with edema.
+Traumas, infections, soft tissue diseases, or local inflammations can also cause swelling; therefore, the type, duration, and accompanying symptoms of the swelling should be considered for evaluation.

-Edema most commonly appears in areas affected by gravity, such as the feet, ankles, and legs.
+Edema most commonly occurs in gravity-affected areas, such as the feet, ankles, and legs.
 However, in some systemic diseases, edema can also develop in the hands, face, abdominal cavity, lungs, or around the eyes.

 Yes, adequate water consumption is effective in maintaining body fluid balance and can help prevent the formation of edema.
-Dehydration can increase fluid retention.
+Dehydration in the body can increase fluid retention.